Kadaru language: Noun + numeral/quantifier

-‘s/he has four months’

 Influence of Arabic on Kadaru

 Because of the language policy in Sudan, the Arabisation of the educational system, and the fact that Arabic became the lingua franca of Sudan, indigenous languages become highly influenced by Arabic.
 Ali Obeid Birema studied the amount of loan words in Kadaru in many areas of life, ranging from daily life, through songs, to politics and market.
 In some cases, the amount of loan words in an expression was as high as 83.3% and the average percentage of loan words in the studied statements was 49.9%.

 Example texts and lists of loan words

 1.

 Iru robber ella tiigi robbema ogugi robbema kukuri robbema alla inɖigi onɖii robbema hamaamgi robbema ayyi haja.

 Schalenjeruwa shalenjerigi eiye ʈe she, inɖi iyembergi ilɽan kuner oway kil fanongu aan kora fanongu aan ger irshu fanongu, haa laakin eiyembe illa kunen kije ʈe.

-‘The people rear cows, they rear goats, and they rear chicken, and also, they rear donkeys, they breed doves anything.’
+'The people rear cows, they rear goats, and they rear chicken, and also, they rear donkeys, they breed doves anything.'

-‘The wild animals I know of, and there are those which I do not know of.
+'The wild animals I know of, and there are those which I do not know of.
 I only hear people talk about them.
 There are gazelles; there are antelopes and porcupines.
-I do not know them all, I only hear about them.’
+I do not know them all, I only hear about them.'